 The Socio-Economic Database for Latin America and the Caribbean (SEDLAC), based in CEDLAS (La Plata, Argentina) in collaboration with the World Bank, is a harmonized set of indicators based on a collection of surveys.
-It has increasingly been considered as the main reference for cross-country inequality comparisons in the region.
+It is considered as one of the two main references for cross-country inequality comparisons in the region.
 The WIID has acquired data directly from CEDLAS.